-If you would like to switch from our plan to: This is what you should do: Another Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan between October 15 and December 7.
-You will automatically be disenselled from MoDOT/MSHP Medical and Life Insurance Plan when your new plan's coverage begins.
+If you would like to switch from our plan to: This is what you should do: Another Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan between October 15 and December 7.
+You will automatically be disenrolled from MoDOT/MSHP Medical and Life Insurance Plan when your new plan's coverage begins.
 A Medicare health plan. • Enroll in the Medicare health plan by December 7.
 With most Medicare health plans, you will automatically be disenrolled from MoDOT/MSHP Medical and Life Insurance Plan when your new plan's coverage begins.
 However, if you choose a Private Fee-For-Service plan without Part D drug coverage, a Medicare Medical Savings Account plan, or a Medicare Cost Plan, you can enroll in that new plan and keep MoDOT/MSHP Medical and Life Insurance Plan for your drug coverage.
 If you want to leave our plan, you must either enroll in another Medicare prescription drug plan or ask to be disenrolled.
-To ask to be disenrolled, you must send us a written request (contact Member Services (phone numbers are printed on the back cover of this booklet) if you need more information on how to do this) or contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY users should call 1-877-486-2048).
-Original Medicare without a separate Medicare prescription drug plan.
-Note: If you disenroll from a Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
-Medicare prescription drug plan and go without creditable prescription drug coverage, you may need to pay a late enrollment penalty if you join a Medicare drug plan later.
-See Chapter 1, Section 5 for more information about the late enrollment penalty. • You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877-486-2048.
+To ask to be disenrolled, you must send us a written request (contact Employee Benefits (phone numbers are printed on the back cover of this booklet) if you need more information on how to do this) or contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week (TTY users should call 1-877-486-2048).